valsov/Laziter/README.md

 ### Values persistence
 The current `Iterator` implementation allows values persistence which enables, for example, multiple `for iter.Next() { [...] }` statements.
+It is also possible to call `ResetIteratorPosition()` while iterating.
+This will pause values retrieval until the iterator needs more.

 ```go
 func main() {